 New Users

-All New users of PFCC are required to go through onboarding.
+All New users of PFCC are required to go through Onboarding.
 Additional training (if needed) is recommended before operating any of the self-use equipment in the Flow Core to make sure that every user is aware of the facility policies and instrument procedures.
-If you will use the instruments infrequently the Core offers Operator Assistance service.

-Set up your iLab Account
+1. Set up your iLab Account

 You must have an iLab account before signing up for Onboarding or utilizing services in the Parnassus Flow Cytometry Core.
 Click HERE and Sign Up for an account using your UCSF MyAccess credential; your PI/Lab Manager will receive a notification to approve your iLab account, and will need to grant access to the groups speedtypes as well.
 If you are experiencing any access issues please see our FAQ.

-Schedule and attend the Onboarding Session
+2. Schedule and attend Onboarding

-Get Room Access
+4. Get Room Access

 You will need to request access to the facilities where the instruments are located.
 Please click HERE to read the instructions on how to request access.

-See and Review our Rules and Scheduling Policies
+5. See and Review our Rules and Scheduling Policies

 After you have been onboarded, and before your first time at PFCC, please read through and review the updated Facility Policies and Scheduling Rules.